SSU economics experts discuss Silicon Valley Bank fallout

 Sonoma State University economics experts discuss Silicon Valley Bank fallout

-The recent Silicon Valley Bank (SVB) collapse, and related failures involving three other U.S. banks, sent shock waves through the financial industry in early March resulting in a run on SVB by its depositors that led to its takeover by the Federal Deposition Insurance Corporation (FDIC).
+The recent Silicon Valley Bank collapse, and related failures involving three other U.S. banks, sent shock waves through the financial industry in early March, resulting in a run on SVB by its depositors that led to its takeover by the Federal Deposition Insurance Corporation .

 These events sparked an urgent call for the Federal Reserve and FDIC to not only quickly handle this crisis, but to do more to anticipate and prevent future incidents while also keeping them from becoming systemic — impacting the overall economy — by making changes in the regulatory landscape.